 If less than a year has passed since the donation, the donor must drink one and a half liters of fluids in the halachically-defined manner (i.e. le’shiurim).

-For more detailed instructions (formulated by Rav Heber in Hebrew) for donors and recipients, press here.
+For more detailed instructions (formulated by Rav Heber) for donors and recipients, press here.